doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Tried a problem on hypothesis testing today.
 Had to use scipy and pandas for it.
 Took a long time to clean the raw data for testing.
 Debugging the codes wasn't easy either😅.
 Learned many new things.
 **Thoughts:** Just another productive day

+# 100 Days Of Code - Log

+### Day 28: June 22, 2020

+**Today's Progress**:  Was able to implement ttest_ind of scipy module for performing hypothesis testing in my dataset.
+Had to learn some statistics to actually understand that.
+**Thoughts**: But it was nice to change the topic for a while.
+It's funny how the thing that makes data science difficult is also what makes it interesting.